JAlcocerT/JAlcocerT/content/docs/Entrepreneur/bip.md

 When it is completed, create a `z-walkthrough.md` with the steps to deploy the application and what each part of the tech stack does on a high level to bring the features to life.

-Consider adding a **terms and conditions and privacy policy** to the website, which will be governed by two separated markdown files.
+Consider adding a Terms of Service / **terms and conditions and privacy policy** to the website, which will be governed by two separated markdown files.

+> When these change, consider sending an email to your existing clients!

 Consider adding **Umami web analytics capabilities** to the WebApp when using the container, by adding the possibility to feed the PUBLIC_UMAMI_SCRIPT_URL and PUBLIC_UMAMI_WEBSITE_ID to be used via <script defer src="" data-website-id=""></script>
 ```